New Zealand at the OFC Nations Cup: Semi-final

+Final

 2000 OFC Nations Cup

 As in the previous edition of the Nations Cup, the 2000 tournament included six teams divided into two groups of three.
 The top two teams from each group progressed to the knockout stages with Australia defeating New Zealand in the final to claim the title of Oceania champion, and secure a place at the 2001 FIFA Confederations Cup.